d8corp/watch-state/README.md

 watcher.destructor()
 // console.log('destructor')
 ```
-Or you can use `onDestructor` function inside a watcher
+Or you can use `onDestructor` function inside a watcher.
 ```javascript
 import {watch, onDestructor} from 'watch-state'